How to generate forecasts and predictions using machine learning models in SQL Server

 Scoring is a two-step process.
 First, you specify an already trained model to load from a table.
 Second, pass new input data to the function, to generate prediction values (or scores).
 The input is often a T-SQL query, returning either tabular or single rows.
 You can choose to output a single column value representing a probability, or you might output several values, such as a confidence interval, error, or other useful complement to the prediction.

 Taking a step back, the overall process of preparing the model and then generating scores can be summarized this way:

 - Create a model using a supported algorithm.
 Support varies by the scoring methodology you choose.

 - Serialize the model using a special binary format.

-- Make the model available to SQL Server.
+- Save the model to SQL Server.
 Typically this means storing the serialized model in a SQL Server table.

-- Call the function or stored procedure, and pass the model and input data.
+- Call the function or stored procedure, specifying the model and data inputs as parameters.